Documentation

 Usage patterns

-Text occurring between keyword usage: (case-insensitive) and a visibly empty line is interpreted as list of usage patterns.
+Text occurring between keyword usage: (case-insensitive) and a visibly empty line is interpreted as a list of usage patterns.
 The first word after usage: is interpreted as the program’s name.
-Here is a minimal example for program that takes no command-line arguments:
+Here is a minimal example for a program that takes no command-line arguments:

 Usage: my_program

-Program can have several patterns listed with various elements used to describe the pattern:
+Programs can have several patterns listed with various elements used to describe the pattern:

 my_program command <argument>